-Board Recruitment
+Board recruitment

-As ICBCS has a majority shareholder, Industrial and Commercial Bank of China Limited (ICBC) and a minority shareholder, Standard Bank Group Limited (SBG), certain directors may be appointed to the Board by the shareholders as ICBC Directors or Standard Bank Directors, respectively, based upon the level of the shareholding, as determined in the Shareholders' Agreement.
-All directors nominated by the shareholders to be appointed in such a way will be subject to any necessary internal review process (including review by the Remuneration Committee of skills and experience, and screening as part of ICBCS's 'fit and proper' review procedures).
+ICBCS has a majority shareholder, Industrial and Commercial Bank of China Limited (ICBC) and a minority shareholder, Standard Bank Group Limited (SBG).
+Certain directors may be appointed to the Board by the shareholders as ICBC Directors or Standard Bank Directors, respectively, based on the level of shareholding, as determined in the Shareholders' Agreement.
+All directors nominated by the shareholders to be appointed in such a way will be subject to any necessary internal review process (including review by the Remuneration Committee of knowledge, skills and experience, and screening as part of ICBCS's 'fit and proper' review procedures).
 Regulatory approvals will be sought, or notifications made in accordance with the SMCR Regime as required.

 Candidates for independent non-executive director roles of ICBCS are sourced externally through the engagement of a specialist third party executive search consultancy.
 A role profile and person specification detailing the specific requirements including meeting attendance, time commitment and regulatory considerations will be drafted and approved.
-The Board will only engage executive search consultants who have signed up to the voluntary code of conduct addressing diversity and best practice in search assignments.
+The Board will only engage executive search consultants who incorporate diversity best practice into search assignments.